ndbroadbent/bundler_local_development/README.md

   You can provide regular expressions or strings to match gem names.
 * Set the `$DEV_GEMS` environment variable to add extra gems to this list (comma separated list of gem names).

-If the `$GEM_DEV` environment variable is unset, this gem will do nothing.
+If the `$GEM_DEV` environment variable is unset, this gem will have no effect.

 If the `$GEM_DEV` environment variable is set: